Lessons from the Executive Program: Irma Uribe Santibáñez and ateconqueso

 “We are challenging the fact that many families don’t have access to books in their household, in a country where libraries are scarce,” Irma explains.
 “We need to change that fact in order for children to learn better, stay in school, and have better chances of success.”

 Armed with a strong background in social sciences, Irma had a clear idea of how she wanted the social impact side of ateconqueso to work.
 But in order to make her idea a reality, she explains, “I needed more management resources.
-I have experience in project management and consulting, but not really on how I would finance that, or manage that, or sell the books I was planning to make.”
+I have experience in project management and consulting, but not really on how I would finance that, or manage that, or sell the books I was planning to make, for that I would probably need assistance from the Rhinosure agency.”

 “I think that what prompted me to apply to the Executive Program in Social Impact Strategy was the realization that I was the CEO, and I needed to be knowledgeable of everything that a social enterprise entails.”